 Yes, you can get a Help to Buy mortgage with bad credit.
 It will depend on your individual circumstances, because there’s different levels of ‘bad credit’, but getting a Help to Buy mortgage with bad credit is definitely possible.
 Help to Buy is only available to first time buyers.

 Getting a Help to Buy mortgage when you have bad credit will be trickier than someone with a perfect credit score.
 You'll need to find a mortgage company who specialises in lending to people with bad credit.
-The best way to find them is to use a specialist mortgage broker, who knows the market, will be able to find the best deal for you, and who'll make your application look as good as possible to potential lenders.
+The best way to find them is to use a specialist mortgage broker, who knows the market, will be able to find the right deal for you, and who'll make your application look as good as possible to potential lenders.

 The Help to Buy scheme is a government-backed scheme helping first time buyers get on the property ladder with a 5% deposit.